 Pattern recognition

-Pathognomia is where a single sign or symptom is found in only one condition and therefore when present can be used to definitively diagnose the condition.
+Pathognomia really isn’t clinical reasoning but recognition of a single sign or symptom that is found in only one condition, and therefore when present, can be used to definitively diagnose the condition.
 These are rare in medicine and practically non-existent in manual therapy.
 Ulnar deviation of the wrist in rheumatoid arthritis and Kayser-Fleisher rings of Wilson’s disease are two examples among few.
 Close to pathognomic is the sharp severe pain over the posterior SIJ on turning in bed which wakes the patient in SI arthritis.
-It is so rare that it really can’t be used often and is really not clinical reasoning anyway but rather plain recognition.

 Hypothetic-deductive reasoning is where a hypothesis is generated early in the examination and often just on the patient’s profile and the prevalence of the condition.
 As the history is taken and more information gathered the hypothesis is either accepted or rejected and changed.
-This continues through the entire examination until at the end a single hypothesis is left which is considered the diagnosis.
+This continues through the entire examination until at the end, a single hypothesis is left which is considered the diagnosis.
 This is a process followed by almost everybody not using set algorithms at some point in most examinations.
 To use this type of reasoning efficiently and effectively the questions and tests must be chosen of the basis of how well they test the current hypothesis so that taking a history becomes focused and algorithmic (in this case an evolving algorithm) and special tests should be selected based on the hypothesis.

 Pattern recognition is where the examiner is able to see a pattern emerge from the patient’s history that fits a given diagnosis.
 The pattern recognized in the history is confirmed by the objective examination that is also typical of the condition.
 This type of pattern is really of use only to the experienced or really well read clinician and even then is generally not usable unless the patient is allowed to disgorge all of the information he/she has in one go as the first question from the examiner moves it from pattern recognition to hypothetic-deductive reasoning.
 So pattern recognition plays a very prominent role in hypothetic-deductive reasoning in that the first hypothesis is based on recognizing to some extent at least the first things learned from the patient.